Protecting and restoring waterscapes on the Agulhas Plain

-At the southern tip of Africa, people and wildlife depend on an intricate water network.
+Close to the southern tip of Africa, people and wildlife depend on an intricate and highly irreplaceable water network.

 The Nuwejaars wetlands, and the rivers and underground water arteries that feed them, are at the heart of this network.